Hohokam: Overview

 Many features of earlier Hohokam domestic architecture, such as rectangular pithouses, were apparently transplanted relatively intact from the Tucson basin during the early Formative Period.
 Throughout the Hohokam Chronological Sequence, individual homes were usually excavated approximately 40 cm below ground level, had plastered or compacted floors of 12 to 35 m^{2}, and had a bowl-shaped, clay-lined hearth near the wall-entry.
-By 600 CE, a distinct Hohokam architectural tradition emerged that had similarities with Mesoamerica, such as ballcourts that also served as neighborhood gathering and trade spaces.
+By 600 CE, a distinct Hohokam architectural tradition emerged that had similarities with Mesoamerica, such as ballcourts that also served as neighborhood gathering and trade spaces and possibly specific ceremonial events based on their directional orientation.
+Unlike the stone courts seen in Mesoamerica, these were usually dug into the soil sometimes up to 9 feet deep.
+The soil would then be piled up on either side and could get up to 250 feet in length and 90 feet in width.
 By 1150 CE, pithouses were replaced by above-ground structures in the compound style with central courtyards.
 By 1200 CE, rectangular platforms mounds were being constructed.

 Hohokam burial practices varied over time, but cremation was a defining cultural characteristic of the Hohokam Core.
 Cremation has been used by archaeologists to suggest cultural interaction through trade or immigration with neighboring communities.
 An example is the Mogollan, at the Continental site in Tucson.
 Initially, the main method was flexed inhumation, similar to the southern Mogollon culture neighboring to the east.
 By the late Formative and Preclassic periods, the Hohokam cremated their dead, very similar to the traditions documented among the historic Patayan culture to the west along the Lower Colorado River.
 Although the particulars of the practice changed somewhat, cremation remained the main practice in Hohokam until around 1300 CE.